tstilwel/hpc-shell/_episodes/02-navigation.md

 ---
-title: "Moving around and looking at things"
+title: "Navigating the filesystem using the shell"
-teaching: 15
+teaching: 25
 exercises: 5
 questions:
 - "How do I navigate and look around the system?"